 Make Estimated Payment

 If you work with an accountant, they can help you estimate your tax liability and make quarterly estimated payments.
 Whether you get professional help or handle it yourself, making estimated tax payments is crucial.
-For one, it can help you avoid a big tax bill come April 15th and ease your cash flow.
+For one, it can help you avoid a big tax bill and ease your cash flow.
 For another, it’s required.
 The U.S. tax system is a “pay as you go” system, meaning individuals and businesses are required to pay estimated taxes as income is earned.
 If you fail to pay enough, you could get hit with underpayment penalties at year-end.

 If you’re not sure where to start, consider setting up a separate savings account specifically for taxes.
 Each month, transfer 25% of your net profits from the business to that account, then cut a check to the IRS quarterly (on April 15th, June 15th, October 15th, and January 15th) or make a payment online using the IRS’s Direct Pay service.